 5.70 The Eccleston Health Centre has recently been completed.
-The Council works pro-actively with partner organisations to identify priorities for health related investment.
+The Council works pro-actively with partner organisations to identify priorities for health-related investment.

-Complete Redevelopment of St. Helens College
+Complete Redevelopment of St Helens College

-5.71 St. Helens College has seen significant investment over recent years, with the whole campus being redeveloped.
+5.71 St Helens College has seen significant investment over recent years, with the whole campus being redeveloped.
 This scheme has been completed.

-Item and Baseline Target Performance against targets in 2017/18 Index of Multiple Deprivation (IMD) (Baseline: IMD 2007 = 47 th ) Improve deprivation levels across all SOAs Target not met - the latest IMD (2015) = 36th most deprived local authority out of all 326 across the country, its relative position worsening on the 2010 Index where St. Helens was ranked as the 51st most deprived area.
-Access to GP, Hospitals, Primary and Secondary Schools, Town and Local Centres by Public Transport (Baseline: 2008 GP = 99.6%; Hospital = 96%; Primary School = 99.4%; Secondary School = 91.4%) Improve overall accessibility where possible Access to GPs, Hospitals, Primary and Secondary Schools, Town and Local centres by Public Transport in the Borough is generally good, with residents in most of the built up areas being able to access a site within 30 minutes.
-This is explained further in paragraph 5.72 below.
+Item and Baseline Target Performance against targets in 2018/19 Index of Multiple Deprivation (IMD) (Baseline: IMD 2007 = 47 th) Improve deprivation levels across all SOAs Target not met - the latest IMD (2019) = 26 th most deprived local authority out of all 317 across the country, its relative position worsening on the 2015 Index where St Helens was ranked as the 36 th most deprived area.
+Access to GP, Hospitals, Primary and Secondary Schools, Town and Local Centres by Public Transport (Baseline: 2008 GP = 99.6%; Hospital = 96%; Primary School = 99.4%; Secondary School = 91.4%) Improve overall accessibility where possible Access to GPs, Hospitals, Primary and Secondary Schools, Town and Local centres by Public Transport in the Borough is generally good, with residents in most of the built-up areas being able to access a site within 30 minutes.
+Data used to be collated using a specialist software, however, this software is no-longer available.
+Therefore, the Council can no-longer monitor this aspect like in previous AMRs.
 Amount of Social Infrastructure lost to development (Baseline: Not currently measured) No net loss unless surplus to requirements Target not currently monitored - however the Council has a policy of resisting development which could lead to the loss of infrastructure unless it can be demonstrated that the infrastructure affected is surplus to requirements.